MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 		return m, m.activeModel.Init()
     //...
     }
-    // Make sure to add this, otherwise the other messages won't be forwarded to the right model. m.activeModel, cmd = m.activeModel.Update(msg)
+    // Be aware to add this line, otherwise the other messages won't be forwarded to the right model. m.activeModel, cmd = m.activeModel.Update(msg)
 	return m, cmd

-// Make sure to call the `mainModel` inside the initialization of your app.
-	p := tea.NewProgram(initMainModel())
+    // Initialize your app with the mainModel as the root model p := tea.NewProgram(initMainModel())

 // fin